LasCC/HackTools/README.md

 ---

-Dear users,
+Dear Users,

-We're excited to announce a __major revamp__ of our app!
-While we work on the new version, we've deployed the alpha version of the current development branch on [hacktools.sh](//hacktools.sh) to keep you engaged.
+We're excited to announce a major revamp of our app!
+Due to recent changes and multiple complications with the browser extension system, we have decided to develop HackTools as a web application moving forward.

+To keep you engaged, we have uploaded our latest browser extension build alpha at this link: [https://hacktools.sh](https://hacktools.sh/)

-The new version will feature a __complete redesign__ and entirely __new features__.
-Stay tuned for exciting improvements !
+Stay tuned for exciting new features and improvements coming soon!

-Thank you for your support !
+Thank you for your support.

+Best regards,

+The HackTools Team

 ---